 In recent years, the department has aimed for incoming graduate classes of 10 students; admission is very competitive.
-A faculty committee makes admission decisions based on an assessment of all of the material required in the University application: biographical data, candidate statement, transcripts of grades, letters of recommendation, Graduate Record Examination scores, and the writing sample.
+A faculty committee makes admission decisions based on an assessment of all of the material required in the University application: biographical data, candidate statement, transcripts of grades, letters of recommendation, analytical preperation, and the writing sample.
 Committee members want to know what applicants find intellectually exciting and why they want to study at the University of Chicago.

 Students not yet ready to make a commitment to the PhD program may explore several more specialized MA programs, which allow one to take courses across the social sciences, strengthening a future application to a Chicago PhD program.
 For example, see the Master of Arts Program in the Social Sciences or the Committee on International Relations.

 The application process is entirely online.
 All supporting material—including letters of recommendation, transcripts, and writing sample—must be submitted electronically through the online application.

 The application deadline is December 15.
-Graduate Record Exams (GRE) test scores are optional for the 2021 application cycle.
+Graduate Record Exams (GRE) test scores will continue to be optional for the Fall 2022 application cycle.

 UChicagoGRAD also offers comprehensive information on admissions and the University of Chicago.